QuACK: Accelerating Gradient-Based Quantum Optimization with Koopman Operator Learning: Background

 \paragraph{Koopman Operator Learning.} Consider a dynamical system characterized by a set of state variables ${x(t) \in \mathbb{R}^n}$, governed by a transition function $T$ such that $x(t+1)=T(x(t))$.
 According to the Koopman operator theory articulated by Koopman, a linear operator $\mathcal{K}$ and a function $g$ exist, satisfying $\mathcal{K} g(x(t)) = g(T(x(t))) = g(x(t+1))$, where $\mathcal{K}$ represents the Koopman operator.
 Generally, this operator can function in an infinite-dimensional space.
 However, when $\mathcal{K}$ is restricted to a finite dimensional invariant subspace with $g: \mathbb{R}^n \rightarrow \mathbb{R}^m$, the Koopman operator can be depicted as a Koopman matrix $K \in \mathbb{R}^{m \times m}$.
+Data acquired from the dynamics are needed to compute the Koopman operator~\citep{budivsic2012applied,brunton2021modern}.
 The standard Dynamic Mode Decomposition (DMD) approach assumes $g$ to be the identity function, predicated on the notion that the underlying dynamics of $x$ are approximately linear, \textit{i.e.}, $T$ operates as a linear function.
 The extended-DMD method broadens this scope, utilizing additional feature functions such as polynomial and trigonometric functions as the basis functions for $g$.
 Further enhancing this approach, machine learning methods for the Koopman operator leverage neural networks as universal approximators for learning $g$~\citep{koopman_pde_Lusch_2018}.